MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallHoldPolicy.md

 ## PARAMETERS

 ### -AudioFileId
-A string representing the id referencing an audio file uploaded via the Import-CsOnlineAudioFile cmdlet.
+A string representing the ID referencing an audio file uploaded via the Import-CsOnlineAudioFile cmdlet.

 ```yaml
 Type: String